 In most cases, the proceeds of bridging loans are used as a down payment for the new house.
 When you are finally able to sell off your old property, you can use the sale price to pay off your bridge loan.
 By doing so, you can finance your home purchase smoothly and save a lot of money.
 While the loan carries high interest and is built on the equity of your existing home, you can still save on mortgage rates.
 This is because most mortgage products with low down payments charge very high-interest rates.
 The period of the loan ranges from 1 year to 3 years.

-Who Uses Bridging Loans?
+Who Uses A Bridging Loan?

 Any qualified borrower who needs quick financing while in the process of selling an old property.
 You can also use a bridging loan while waiting for a higher amount of loan.
 Additionally, you can use the money to buy a house at an auction even if you’re still in the process of selling off your property.

-This loan was originally intended for landlords, property developers and commercial property investors.
+Bridging loans were originally intended for landlords, property developers and commercial property investors.
 However, average consumers who need financing can also access this loan.
 Banks often have strict policies on documentary requirements when it comes to granting loans.
 As a result, wealthy borrowers in need of straightforward financing on residential properties often use this type of loan.

-Can Bridging Loans Benefit a Business?
+Can Bringing Loans Help A Business?

 At some point in a growing business, cash flow may slow down and will affect the ability of your business to meet demands and finance its expansion plans.
 Those with a stable income and complete financials may not find it difficult to obtain financing.
 However, for startups and companies experiencing financial strain, it can be a different story.
 Standard loans may not be approved if you are unable to produce income tax returns for the past three years.
 It might be a similar story if your books don’t prove to the lenders that your business is doing well.